 Since it's not even clear that Homer lived, and since we don't have a fix on the location, it should come as no surprise that we don't know when he was born.
 He is generally considered to have come before Hesiod.
 Some thought him a contemporary of Midas (Certamen).

 Homer is said to have had two daughters (generally, the symbolic ones of the Iliad and the Odyssey), and no sons, according to West [citation below], so the Homeridai, who are referred to as Homer's followers and rhapsodes themselves, can't really claim to be descendants, although the idea has been entertained.

-Learn more about Homeric problems by reading these articles on the great 3000-year old mystery:
+Learn more about Homeric problems by reading about the great 3000-year old mystery:

 - "'Reading' Homer through Oral Tradition," by John Miles Foley; College Literature, Vol. 34, No. 2, Reading Homer in the 21st Century (Spring, 2007).

 - The Invention of Homer, by M. L. West; The Classical Quarterly, New Series, Vol. 49, No. 2 (1999), pp. 364-382.

 Homer's name will always be linked with the Trojan War because Homer wrote about the conflict between Greeks and Trojans, known as the Trojan War, and the return voyages of the Greek leaders.
 He is credited with telling the whole story of the Trojan War, but that is false.
 There were plenty of other writers of what is called the "epic cycle" who contributed details not found in Homer.